MK2112/nn-zero-to-hero-notes/G001 - Deep Dive into LLMs/G001 - Deep Dive into LLMs.md

 **Think of ChatGPT for example:** At its release, ChatGPT was powered by the GPT-3.5 model.
 But when prompted, the model goes beyond simply continuing your text.
 It would answer questions, generate code, or even write poetry on your demand. **The GPT-3.5 model was fine-tuned beyond pretraining to this specific task of being an assistant to the prompting person, thus having patterns of dialogue emerge between the user and the model.** Those models are referred to commonly as **instruct models.**

-Let's actually take a step back again and look at the base model Llama 3.1 405B for another moment.<br>How does a pretrained model react to data it knows vs. data it has never seen before?
+Let's actually take a step back again and look at the base model LLaMA 3.1 405B for another moment.<br>How does a pretrained model react to data it knows vs. data it has never seen before?

-Let's say we prompt Llama 3.1 405B Base with the opening sentence to the Wikipedia article on [zebras](https://en.wikipedia.org/wiki/Zebra):
+Let's say we prompt LLaMA 3.1 405B Base with the opening sentence to the Wikipedia article on [zebras](https://en.wikipedia.org/wiki/Zebra):

 <center>
 	<img src="./img/llamas_zebras.png" />